 This is non-compliant behavior.
 Both failures require manual posting of the Paper EOR, mailed to the provider from the claims administrator.
 Follow the instructions below to properly post a Paper EOR.

-For electronically posted EORs, do not post the paper EOR.
+For 835 electronic EORs, do not post the paper EOR.
 This results in double posting.
 Instead, maintain a precise record of reimbursement by uploading the paper EORs to all electronically posted bills.
 For more information, see the Help Article: Upload / View / Delete Paper EOR.

-Claims administrators often remit a single check that reimburses multiple bills.
+Bulk / Multiple Bill Payments: Claims administrators often remit a single check that reimburses multiple bills.
 Manually posting a Bulk Payment differs slightly from posting a check representing reimbursement for a single bill.
-For more information, see the Help Article: Post: Bulk Payment.
+For more information, see the Help Article: Post: Multiple Bill Payment.

 Step 1.
 Navigate to the bill matching the EOR, then review prior postings

 To prevent duplicate posting, review previous payments, if any.
-Do not duplicate post.
+If identical payments are listed, do not duplicate post.

 Step 2.
 Click ‘Post’